Paul-J-Company/Systems-Design/Systems-Design.md

 This is just one of the causes that makes any System ***"complex"***;<br>
 and why it requires a qualified ***System Designer*** to achieve these ***System Properties***.<br>
-Other causes of complexity include:<br> non-linear dynamics, chaotic behavior, randomness (difficult to predict),<br>
+Other causes of complexity include:<br> &ensp;&ensp;non-linear dynamics, chaotic behavior, randomness (difficult to predict),<br>
-a deep nesting of many layers of abstraction, etc. which are all symptoms<br>
+&ensp;&ensp;a deep nesting of many layers of abstraction, etc. which are all symptoms<br>
-of the combinatorial explosion I already mentioned.<br>
+&ensp;&ensp;of the combinatorial explosion I already mentioned.<br>
 Complexity is incremental.<br>
 Complexity comes from dependencies and obscurity.<br>
 You have to sweat the details.<br>